dl4pj/qmxfiltersim/README.md

 ## Introduction

-QMX/QMX+ have lowpass and bandpass filters.
+I own a QMX+ and a QMX80-20m.
+Now I bought a QMX20-10m.
-My initial idea was to shift the QMX20-10m filters one band upwards to get a QMX17-6m.
+My idea is to shift the QMX20-10m filters one band upwards to get a QMX17-6m.
-(The QMX80-20m already includes the 20m band.)
+Will it work?

 A very interesting feature is the ability of the QMX to sweep the BPFs/LPFs on its own.
-When modifying the QMX, there are some difficulties:
+When modifying the QMX, there are some challenges:
-1. You can only measure LPF and BPF in combination
+1. You can only measure the LPF and the BPF in combination.
-2. We don't know the exact impedances and parasitic effects, so simulation is difficult
+2. We don't know the exact impedances and parasitic effects, so finding the correct parameters for simulations is difficult.
 3. The Quadrature Sampling Detector / Tayloe Detector (Dan Tayloe, N7VE) has special properties.

 Here I am documenting the results of my experiments (work in progress).